Post From Expert Insights

 Williams believes that long-term, sustainable solutions are needed to capitalize on the momentum from the response to COVID.
 “People are forced to do things differently right now…funders are funding [different kinds of projects]….but will that last [beyond the pandemic]?” she said.
 “What can we put in place now that will be equitable now and in the future?”
 Housing is a critical piece.
 Kathy Colville of Cone Health emphasized that the Invest Health team must facilitate a “mindset shift” throughout the city that will help prioritize housing and health.

 In Missoula, the City is budgeting for more Equity Coordinators in 2021.
 The new Community Housing Trust Fund has a Citizen Advisory Committee, which marks the first time citizens are making decisions about how to spend public money from such a fund.
-“This is huge, so let’s celebrate…and collect the data about where people are at, and where they want to be in 2022,” said Lisa Beczkiewcz from the City-County Health Department.
+“This is huge, so let’s celebrate…and collect the data about where people are at, and [figure out] where they want to be in 2022,” said Lisa Beczkiewcz from the City-County Health Department.
 Missoula’s Invest Health team is also working to promote Black and Indigenous leadership in all new initiatives.

 The Akron team hopes to develop longer-term plans for addressing social determinants of health.
 In the wake of the recent uprising for racial justice, racism was declared a public health crisis at the county level.
 Invest Health partner Summa Health System has created a social justice plan, and its board of directors is actively discussing ways to address health inequities.
 “We’re really looking at how we can advance health equity through [SDOH planning], and that’s where […] the synergies we’ve been able to make because of [Invest Health] come in,” said Marlo Schmidt, who works with Summa.